Global Privacy Signal Detected

 Commercial Property Insurance

-It is important to note that usually, they have to be similar operations if you are covering multiple locations for the same business.
-For example, if you have 4 restaurants, you can cover each of them under one limit, but if you purchase a storage unit for extra business personal property, that will have to be covered under a different policy.
+For example, if you have 4 restaurants, you can cover each under one blanket policy.
+However, if you purchase a storage unit for the storage of business property, that may have to be covered under a different policy.

 Homeowners Association Insurance